-I’m also working on arranging/mixing a set of songs from singer/songwriter Mark Randolph of Cedar Rapids.
+I’m doing some arranging/mixing a set of songs from singer/songwriter Mark Randolph of Cedar Rapids.
 Mark’s music takes an unflinching look at life from a very unique point of view.
-These are taking some time due to overdubs bus so far I’m happy with the results.
+These are taking some time due to overdubs but the songs are really great.

 The two African groups took most of the winter off, but will be returning to the studio shortly.
 The Glory Singers (Quad Cities) will be back in the studio the second week of March.
 The Amen Choir will be returning in April.
 With groups of that size, and the awful weather we’ve been suffering this winter, it’s been difficult to arrange recording time.
 Further, some members have just returned from Africa to our crummy midwestern winter.